Queens Premises Liability Lawyers

 Identifying All Liable Parties in a Premises Liability Claim

-In the case of the defective stairs described above, you may have not only a case against the landlord of the shopping mall but also the person(s) or entities that were hired to oversee mall operations or to provide maintenance and repair services.
+In the case of the defective stairs described above, you may have a case against not only the landlord of the shopping mall but also the person(s) or entities that were hired to oversee mall operations or to provide maintenance and repair services.

 How Your Lawyer Will Value Your Premises Liability Case

 After you establish who the liable parties are and how they were negligent, it is time to consider your injuries, damages, and losses.
-The potential value of a settlement or award will be relative to the severity of the injuries you sustained and the economic damages and losses that you have suffered.
+The potential value of a settlement or award will be relative to the severity of the injuries you sustained and the economic damages and losses you have suffered.